 Graham has worked as a web reporter and photographer for KCET’s “SoCal Connected,” as an online editor for the London-based New Statesman magazine, as the co-editor-in-chief of USC Annenberg’s award-winning digital news website, and as an associate editor at P✪PSUGAR, a popular culture blog network.
 Her freelance work has been featured in NBC, CBS and ABC news broadcasts and in online publications, including The Huffington Post.
 Graham is also an experienced editor who has worked for various authors with recognized commercial and university presses, and she serves on the Board of Advisors for Equalize Youth, an online support network for Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ) youth and their families.

 You can find Graham tap dancing in the dark corners of her imagination to a sold-out audience of — none.
 Like most everything else, it’s all for fun.

-Graham is the recipient of USC Annenberg’s 2010 Penny Lernoux Award for International Reporting and the 2011 First Place “Best of the Web” Individual Journalism Award by the Association for Education in Journalism and Mass Communication.
-She is a 2012-2013 UC Berkeley Lecturer Teaching Fellow.
+Graham was a 2012-2013 UC Berkeley Lecturer Teaching Fellow.
+She is also the recipient of the 2011 First Place “Best of the Web” Individual Journalism Award from the Association for Education in Journalism and Mass Communication (AEJMC) and USC Annenberg’s 2010 Penny Lernoux Award for International Reporting.